 “The earlier in their careers that exceptional students begin to think of themselves as future public leaders who can promote a better society, the greater the likelihood they will become such leaders.”

 The world our students will inherit from the previous generation will be vastly different and even more complex than the one we know today.
 Even now, leaders in our own community and across the globe struggle to manage systemic, seemingly intractable societal problems; the environment, healthcare, and international relations are just of few of the challenges we face.

-The Center for Civic and Global Leadership was established to further Norfolk Academy’s mission, to prepare our students to become principled leaders in society.
+The Batten Civic and Global Leadership Program was established to further Norfolk Academy’s mission, to prepare our students to become principled leaders in society.
 Central to that mission is to flex a public purpose – to recognize and attempt to help resolve the challenges faced by members of our community and across the globe.

 ELEMENTS OF THE PROGRAM